 geostan: Bayesian spatial analysis

 The geostan R package supports a complete spatial analysis workflow with Bayesian models for areal data, including a suite of functions for visualizing spatial data and model results. geostan models were built using Stan, a state-of-the-art platform for Bayesian modeling.
-The package is designed partly for public health research with spatial data, for which it complements the surveil R package for time series analysis of public health surveillance data.

 Features include: